[ Printer Friendly Version ] [ Report Abuse ]

 “Drink that, Mr. Malfoy,” Madam Pomfrey said as she waved her wand once more, “and then let Miss Granger help you into your sling.”
 A sling appeared on the bed beside him, and the nurse stood and levitated her healing supplies back towards her office.
 “I’ll see you tomorrow.”
 The door closed behind her, and Draco and Hermione were alone.

 For a few moments, neither of them spoke.
 Draco drank his potion, forcing himself to swallow against the bitter taste.
 If magic could heal broken bones in seconds, why couldn’t it make a potion that tasted halfway decent?
 He scowled at the glass as he placed it on the bedside table, but he couldn’t really complain.
 Already, the pain was fading.

 “Are you going to tell me what happened?”
-Hermione asked at last, looking down at her hands that were clenched in her lap.
-The lights in Madam Pomfrey’s office flickered off and she and Draco were in the dark once more.
+Hermione asked at last, looking down at her hands clenched in her lap.
+The lights in Madam Pomfrey’s office flickered off, and she and Draco were in the dark once more.